 If you believe that you were discriminated against based on your race, age, gender, sexual orientation, or any other characteristics, you may have a case that the EEOC can investigate.
 Depending on the scope, severity of discrimination, and the evidence provided, the EEOC may be able to file a lawsuit against the company that discriminated against you.

-It is important that when you believe you have been discriminated against in the hiring process of a position, or during your employment at a company, that you consult with an EEOC lawyer in Ohio to discuss your steps.
+It is important that when you believe you have been discriminated against in the hiring process of a position, or during your employment at a company, that you consult with an EEOC lawyer to discuss your steps.
 A legal counsel will be able to help you file a complaint with the EEOC and assist you in gathering the evidence and testimonies necessary to make a comprehensive complaint.

 When you file a charge of discrimination with the Equal Employment Opportunity Commission, you may be offered the chance to attend mediation.
-If this occurs, it becomes even more crucial to have an EEOC lawyer in Ohio with you.
+If this occurs, it becomes even more crucial to have an EEOC lawyer with you.
 They will be able to represent you and your interests during mediation to help you avoid legal mishaps or be taken advantage of.
 The employer will most likely also have an attorney with them, so you do not want to be without representation.

 If mediation does not resolve the claims of discrimination against the employer, then a lawsuit and an investigation can continue.
-With the help of an EEOC attorney in Ohio, this process is much less complicated.
+With the help of an EEOC attorney, this process is much less complicated.
 You can rest assured that your attorney will be able to guide you through the legal proceedings.
 It is important that mistakes are not made, as whatever claims and evidence you bring forward to the EEOC against your employer cannot be taken back.
 This is one of the many reasons why it is imperative to have an experienced and knowledgeable attorney by your side during an EEOC investigation.

 Fill out the form below to get started.